31 Facts You Never Knew About the Summer Solstice

 One of the Seven Wonders of the World may have been built around it

 Stonehenge in England is thought to have been constructed to celebrate the summer solstice.
 To this day, tourists flock to the ancient site to witness the sunrise right through the center stone during the summer solstice.
-Find out more about Stonehenge and other ancient wonders scientists can’t explain.
+Stonehenge is just one of many ancient wonders scientists can’t yet explain.

 The word “solstice” comes from Latin